Mental health among female offenders in the United States: After prison

 In many instances, living in prison obligates individuals to adapt socially and psychologically, making it difficult to reintegrate into daily life outside of prison and to develop healthy relationships.
 Furthermore, due to the prevalence of chronic diseases within jails, offenders returning to low-income communities may be inadvertently contributing to health inequities in low-income areas.
+The denial of human and civil rights to incarcerated individuals trying to reintegrate into society can significantly impact their mental health.
 The difficulties facing women upon their release from prison range from "finding housing, getting a job, earning enough money to support themselves, reconnecting with children and family."
 Failure to find work and a stable home may lead women back to committing crime and back to prison.
 The recidivism rates among prisoners is so high that it has been termed the "revolving door phenomenon."
 Studies have found that among women released from prison in 1994 "58% were arrested" within three and a half years of release, and "39% were returned to prison".
 A 2011 study by Pew Center of the States find similar recidivism rates.
 The release and reentry difficulties that female prisoners face are often exacerbated by mental health challenges.